Thonmi Sambhota

-Thonmi Sambhota (Thönmi Sambhoṭa, (Tib. ཐོན་མི་སམ་བྷོ་ཊ།, Wylie thon mi sam+b+ho Ta; c.619-7th C.) is a figure credited by Tibetan traditions with creating the first Tibetan script, based on the Gupta alphabet, after being sent by king Songsten Gampo to study in India.
+Thonmi Sambhota (born c.
+7th century) is a figure credited by Tibetan traditions with creating the first Tibetan script, based on the Gupta alphabet, after being sent by king Songtsen Gampo to study in India.
 He is also credited with serving the king as his minister and escorting two princesses from Nepal and China into Tibet to become Songtsen Gampo's queens.
 The authenticity of this legend has been questioned.

 Traditional account

 Thonmi is his clan name, while Sambhota means 'scholar' (sam) from Tibet (bhota).
 He was sent to India with 16 other Tibetan students to study Buddhism, Sanskrit, and the Art of Writing.
 Among his many accomplishments, he is also the author six important treatises on Tibetan grammar, two which are included in the Tengyur and are entitled (Wylie) lung ston pa la rtsa ba sum cu pa, and rtags kyi 'jug pa.
 Possibly re-edited by others at later dates, the two treatises attributed to him might postdate the 13th century.
 Some sources state that he was sent specifically to the monastery of Nalanda.